clearf/clearf.github.io/_posts/commentary/2013-06-11-NASDAQ and the Facebook IPO Part 2-The Decision to Continue the IPO.md

 ---
 title: "NASDAQ and the Facebook IPO"
+subtitle: "Saving the IPO"
 layout: post
 author: "Chris Clearfield and Steven Lofchie"
 tags: [complexity,technology,NASDAQ]
 permalink:
+redirect_from: "/commentary/posts/NASDAQ and the Facebook IPO%3A Saving the IPO1r8s/"
 ---

 ![image alt text](/assets/images/NASDAQ and the Facebook IPO Part 2-The Decision to Continue the IPO_images/image_0.jpg)